Delicious home-cooked meals are easier with the French Pantry Checklist: a guide to stocking your pantry with quality ingredients used in France.

 The green lentils on the Checklist called “Lentilles Vertes du Puy” also have this special label.
 In the video series, I discuss why an AOC designation makes a difference for you in taste.

 There’s also a Condiments section on the Checklist.
-In the video series, I discuss how the French use their traditional condiments like Dijon mustard and Creme Fraiche to add a special element to a simple dish.
+In the Cooking Essentials Course, I discuss how the French use their traditional condiments like Dijon mustard and Creme Fraiche to add a special element to a simple dish.

 The same is true for flower-infused waters: orange blossom water is on the Checklist.
 The French have been using flowers in cooking since the 18th century to add “panache” to simple and not-so-simple dishes.